voronianski/node-config-boilerplate/README.md

 ## Template tags

-You are able to use tags like `$(config.property.childProperty)` to point to specific properties of config:
+You are able to use tags like `$(configProperty.childProperty)` to point to specific properties of config:

 ```javascript
 module.exports = {